 - Recognized by Chambers USA for Energy & Natural Resources Law

 - Recognized by The Best Lawyers in America® for Administrative / Regulatory Law, Energy Law, and Energy Regulatory Law (2019-present)

 - Named a "Lawyer of the Year" in Maine for Administrative / Regulatory Law in The Best Lawyers in America® (2021)

 - Rated AV Preeminent® by Martindale-Hubbell

-- Member, Energy Working Group of the Maine Climate Council (September 2019-present)
+- Member, Energy Working Group of the Maine Climate Council (2019-present)

 - Member of the Board of Directors of Environmental & Energy Technology Council of Maine (E2Tech) (2017-present)

 - Moderator, E2Tech Connects Program with Spencer Thibodeau, US Department of Energy (March 10, 2022)

 - Moderator, “Achieving Maine's Climate Goals: Focus on Transportation and Heating," E2Tech (April 22, 2020)

 - Moderator, “Power Generation” Panel, Maine Natural Gas Conference (October 3, 2019)

 - Moderator, “Electric Vehicles in Maine,” E2Tech (March 21, 2019)

 - Moderator, “The Northeast’s Demand for Clean Energy Policymakers” Panel, Pierce Atwood Energy Infrastructure Symposium (October 4, 2018)